DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-wise Regression
 - **Dataset statistics** - #Train: 21,446 &nbsp; #Validation: 5,362 &nbsp; #Test: 27,217
 - **Evaluation metric** - Spearman's Rho on the test set (the higher, the better)
+- **Dataset splitting scheme** - Train & Validation: mutants with three or less mutations; Test: mutants with four or more mutations.
+- **Description** - Models are asked to predict the fitness of green fluorescent protein mutants.
+The prediction target is a real number indicating the logarithm of fluorescence intensity.

 | Rank |           Method            |   Test Spearman's Rho    | Reference |             External data              |   #Params   |           Hardware           |
 |:----:|:---------------------------:|:------------------------:|:---------:|:--------------------------------------:|:-----------:|:----------------------------:|